Inschrijven op de nieuwsbrief

 The Voice - In search of the character's soul

-In her keynote speech, Palmen speaks about how an author gives voice to characters.
+In her keynote speech, Palmen spoke about how an author gives voice to characters.
 The voice is the meeting point between body and soul, where interior and exterior meet.
 A novel begins to come alive through the voice of the character.

 Connie Palmen is the author of essays, stories, a novella, and her six great, award-winning novels, including I.M. and Jij zegt het (If You Say So).
 Recently she published Voornamelijk vrouwen (Mostly Women), a collection of personal essays about how eleven famous and headstrong women and one man give shape to their own lives.